FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 ![Audit Board Sign In](./screenshots/250_Audit_Board_Sign_In.png)

 After the Audit Board has signed in, the Audit Board Sign-In Screen will show the names and party affiliations.
+Note that all audit board members must input first and last names as well as party affiliation.
+If an audit board member has only a single name, include it as they normally would on any digital input form and put a "N/A" in the unused field.

 ![Audit Board Identity](./screenshots/251_Audit_Board_Members.png)